Information on accessibility and related services in Lismore city

 What is an access committee?

 Most towns and city suburbs now have an access committee.
-We set up the Lismore Access Committee in1991.
+We set up the Lismore Access Committee (now called the Disability Access and Inclusion Advisory Group) in 1991.
 Its main purpose is to identify problems with access for people with disability or with a temporary injury, older people, people with young children, strollers or even shopping trolleys!

 Having identified the problem the committee then tries to find a solution.
 For example, a recommendation to replace steps with a ramp.
 It may even be something simpler such as cutting back overhanging branches or a request to remove a display stand from outside a shop.

-Another important function of the Lismore Access Committees is to raise community awareness of the needs of people with disabilities.
+Another important function of the Disability Access and Inclusion Advisory Group is to raise community awareness of the needs of people with disabilities.

 The committees consist of people with disabilities, their carers, staff from local councils, organisations who work with people with disability, and other interested people.